smikequick/Credit_Risk_Analysis/README.md

 * Easy Ensemble Classifier

-  *balanced accuracy score is
+  *balanced accuracy score is 92.5%
-  *high risk precision is % with % sensitivity which yields an F1 score of %.
+  *high risk precision is 7% with 91% sensitivity which yields an F1 score of 14%.
-  *
+  *Since there are a lower number of false positives, the low risk sensitivity is 94% with 100% precision.

 ![Screen Shot 2022-01-10 at 6 35 24 PM](https://user-images.githubusercontent.com/87885677/148865937-3b0e4869-1062-4a1a-ad75-6a632520f1e5.png)